Classic autism: Social development

-Autistic people have social impairments and often lack the intuition about others that many people take for granted.
+Autistic people have social impairments and often lack the intuition about others that allistic people take for granted.
 Unusual social development becomes apparent early in childhood.
 Autistic infants show less attention to social stimuli, smile and look at others less often, and respond less to their own name.
 Autistic toddlers differ more strikingly from social norms; for example, they have less eye contact and turn-taking, and do not have the ability to use simple movements to express themselves, such as pointing at things.
 Three- to five-year-old autistic children are less likely to exhibit social understanding, approach others spontaneously, imitate and respond to emotions, communicate nonverbally, and take turns with others.
 However, they do form attachments to their primary caregivers.
 Most autistic children displayed moderately less attachment security than neurotypical children, although this difference disappears in children with higher mental development or less pronounced autistic traits.
 Children with high-functioning autism have more intense and frequent loneliness compared to non-autistic peers, despite the common belief that autistic children prefer to be alone.
 Making and maintaining friendships often proves to be difficult for autistic people.
 For them, the quality of friendships, not the number of friends, predicts how lonely they feel.
 Functional friendships, such as those resulting in invitations to parties, may affect the quality of life more deeply.